Gizzz/autocomplete-demo/README.md

 Tech demo of autocomplete (custom client for Google Places API).
 Live version: https://powerful-savannah-11659.herokuapp.com/

 The idea was to create Google-like autocomplete experience.
+This app is made for educational purposes and non-commercial, so please don't sue me Google 🙏😅
-The app uses Google Places API (Web Service) to get data from.
-It doesn't support CORS, so I wrote tiny proxy server to overcome this limitation.
+The app uses [Google Places API (Web Service)](https://developers.google.com/places/web-service/intro) to get data from.
+It doesn't support CORS and can't be accessed directly from client, so I wrote tiny proxy server to overcome this limitation.

 ## Features